Police interrogationsThe questions that follow explore whether statements obtained by law enforcement officers violate

 Some states have provided greater protections for criminal suspects under their constitutions and statutes, but the emphasis here is on settled federal principles resolved by the United States Supreme Court (which set the baseline in state litigation as well).

-The flowchart on the right (click on the image to get a full page PDF) will give you an overview of how these issues relate, but you need to launch the Q&A to get detailed explanations and links to the applicable Supreme Court cases.
+The infographic on the right (click on the image to get a full page PDF) will give you an overview of how these issues relate, but you need to launch the Q&A to get detailed explanations and links to the applicable Supreme Court cases.

 Voluntariness.
 Statements are "involuntary" if they were the product of coercion; that is, the suspect's will was overborne in the totality of the circumstances.
 See United States v.
 Dickerson, 530 U.S. 428 (2000).